panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-11-24-PMC/2021-11-24-PMC_Meeting.md

 2. Meeting in Copenhagen

    a.
-List of Partners that have not shared spending plans for next year
+List of Partners that have not filled in the form

    b.
-List of WP leaders that have not shared estimates for Deliverables and Milestones

-   c.
-List of WP leaders that have not shared estimates for desired outcomes

-   d.
-List of WP leaders that have not shared target KPI values
+List of WP leaders that have not filled in the form

 3. FLUKA and IPR